LincW0/Logisim-Connection-Language/README.md

  Fixed the bug of unable to open a file by clicking on it.

  Fixed the bug of unable to run (or compile & run) programs.

+#### Beta1.0.2 update

+ Fixed the bug of not able to compile or run when working in a different directory.